Symmetronic/discrete-wavelets/README.md

 ### Node Modules

 - Run `npm install discrete-wavelets --save`
-- Add an import to the npm package `import dwt from 'discrete-wavelets';`
+- Add an import to the npm package `import wt from 'discrete-wavelets';`
 - Then you can use the library in your code.

 ### UNPKG